aelvan/mailchimp-subscribe-craft/README.md

-Introduction
+Mailchimp Subscribe plugin for Craft CMS 3.x
+===

+MailChimp Subscribe for [Craft](http://craftcms.com/) is a plugin for subscribing to a MailChimp newsletter list.

+Requirements
 ---
-MailChimp Subscribe for [Craft](http://craftcms.com/) is a plugin for subscribing to a MailChimp newsletter list.

-*MailChimp Subscribe requires PHP 5.5 or later.*
+This plugin requires Craft CMS 3.0.0-RC1 or later.

+Craft 3 update notes
+---
+The following things has changed from Craft 2 to Craft 3:

+- The plugin no longer is configurable from the control panel, you need to use a config file (see [Configuration](#configuration)).
+- The plugin handle used in the action input has changed from `mailchimpSubscribe` to `mailchimp-subscribe` (see [Example Usage](#example-usage)).
+- The redirect url now has to be hashed in the redirect input (see [Example Usage](#example-usage)).

 Installation
 ---
+To install the plugin, follow these instructions.

-1. Download and extract the contents of the zip.
-Put the `mailchimpsubscribe` folder to your Craft plugin folder.
+1. Open your terminal and go to your Craft project:

-2. Enable the MailChimp Subscribe plugin in Craft (Settings > Plugins).
-3. Configure the plugin either in the plugin settings page in the control panel, or configure it via the general config file (see "Configuration" below).
-4. Add a form for signing up to your templates (see "Example Usage" below).
+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require aelvan/mailchimp-subscribe

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Mailchimp Subscribe.

-5. Eat a banana.
+4. Eat a banana.

 Configuration
 ---
 To use the plugin you need to create an API key from the MailChimp control panel, and create a list (or use one that you already have).

-You can configure MailChimp Subscribe either through the plugins settings in the control panel, or by adding the settings to the general config file (usually found in /craft/config/general.php).
+You configure MailChimp Subscribe by creating a new config file named `mailchimp-subscribe.php` in your config folder (usually `/config`), and add the following the config parameters found in the plugin's `config.php` file.
-Configuring it in the settings file is more flexible, since you can set up the config file to have different settings depending on the environment.

-### Example
+### Example config file

+    <?php

+    return [
-    'mcsubApikey' => 'xxxxxxxxxxxxxxxxxxxxx-us2',
+        'apiKey' => 'xxxxxxxxxxxxxxxxxxx-us2',
-    'mcsubListId' => '2fd6ec09cf',
+        'listId' => '7fe6ec08ca',
-    'mcsubDoubleOptIn' => false
+        'doubleOptIn' => true,
+    ];

 If you have multiple lists you want users to subscribe to, each form can have a hidden field with a name of "lid" and the "value" as your list id.
-The plugin will use this list id on form submit.
+The plugin will then use this list id instead of the one in the configuration.

 ### Example
 	<input type="hidden" name="lid" value="2fd6ec09cf">